 - The first thing that makes people think twice about choosing LED lights is the cost which is significantly more than a CFL, though prices are starting to come down.
-What you need to take into account is the greater energy saving and the longevity of LED – these two factors combined mean that over the long term they are much better value for money.
+What you need to take into account is the greater energy saving and the longevity of LED – these two factors combined mean that over the long term they are much better valued for money.

 How Much Do LED Bulbs Cost?

 The cost of LED bulbs and comparisons with other types is a little more complicated than just the amount you pay at the local store.
 Let’s start with traditional incandescent bulbs.
 The cost of one of these is about a dollar, which is cheap.
-But the average lifespan is only 1,200 hours so you will need to buy 21 to light up for 25,000 hours, so in reality over a long period you’ll be spending $21.
+But the average lifespan is only 1,200 hours so you will need to buy 21 to light up for 25,000 hours, so in reality, over a long period, you’ll be spending $21.
 It will also cost you $180 on your electricity bill.

-Next, there’s CFL which are around $2 each.
+Next, there’s CFL which is around $2 each.
 One bulb will give you 8,000 hours of light and you’ll need around 3 to light up for a period of 25,000.
 That’s $6.
 Add in the fact that they use less electricity and you’ll only be spending $42, and you can see they are a lot cheaper overall than incandescent.

 Now there’s LED if you want to spend $8 on a bulb.
 Sounds a lot, right?
 But that single bulb will last at least 25,000 hours so that you’ll only ever have to buy one for the period we’re talking about.
 It’ll also only cost you about $30 in electricity during that time.

-So if you want to buy the most cost effective light bulb then here’s the real comparison per fitting (over 25,000 hours use) that goes beyond the initial store price:
+So if you want to buy the most cost-effective light bulb then here’s the real comparison per fitting (over 25,000 hours use) that goes beyond the initial store price:

 - Incandescent: $200